smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 Make sure you add `#import "React/RCTEventEmitter.h"` to the apps bridging header.
 !!!

 If you're making a React Native application and using native Swift code, you will need to create the Objective-C bridger for the `SDLEventEmitter` class you created above.
-Wrap the method(s) you wish to expose in a  `RCT_EXTERN_METHOD` macro.
+Wrap the method(s) you wish to expose in a  `RCT_EXTERN_METHOD` macro inside your wrapper class.
 This wrapper will allow the JavaScript code to talk with your native code.

 ```objc
 #import "React/RCTBridgeModule.h"